ryuheechul/dotfiles/README.md

 ## Stuff that come with

 All the source code here aim to be self explanatory.
-You can take a look at directory and files especially top level ones and `bootstrap/configuration.sh`, `nix/pkgs.nix`.
+You can take a look at directories and files especially top level ones and `bootstrap/configuration.sh`, `nix/pkgs/`.
 Frequent updates are expected as the needs grow.

 https://github.com/ryuheechul/dotfiles-launchpad might be useful to see how it's being used